-The extract option requires an input file (either in IDOL IDX, IDOL XML, or plain text format) and either a configuration file or a grammar file.
+The extract option requires an input file (in plain text format) and either a configuration file or a grammar file.
 If you do not provide a configuration file, edktool searches the file for any specified entities in the specified grammar (or all entities, if none are specified).
 For example, in the simplest command line:

+'''

 C:\>edktool e -i myData.txt -g grammar1.ecr,grammar2.ecr

+'''

 This command invokjes edktool without a configuration file.
 It uses the command-line arguments to process the data file myData.txt with the grammar files grammar1.ecr and grammar2.ecr.
 Eduction identifies all the entities in the two grammar files, and matches on these.
 The output is sent to the console in XML format, identifying matches in the data file and using the entity names to generate field names for the matches that contain the matched data.
-Assuming myData.txt is a plain text file, the entire body of the file is matched.
+The entire body of the plaintext input file is matched.